 As part of his commitment to community service, Pellegrino has demonstrated the Agcorder at an Institute of Optics Family Night with a team of first-year students he mentored.
 The annual event features hands on demonstrations and laboratory visits, open to the entire community, that connects Institute faculty and students, along with other members of the optics community, with adults and children who are interested in finding out more about optics.

-The device Pellegrino and his team have created, his I-Corps training, and related entrepreneurial and service activities, have helped him already meet most of the requirements of the Grand Challenges Scholars Program (GCSP).
+The device Pellegrino and his team have created, his I-Corps training, and related entrepreneurial and service activities, helped him meet the requirements of the Grand Challenges Scholars Program (GCSP).
 The program recognizes students who design a personalized education program to address one of 14 broad problems facing society in sustainability, health, security, and knowledge, as identified by The National Academy of Engineering (NAE).

 Starting a company is high on his list

 Pellegrino’s future plans hinge on how far Advanced Growing Resources advances by the time he graduates.